keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 ```

 When the Compactor notifies the Compaction Coordinator that it has finished the
-Major compaction, the Compaction Coordinator attempts to notify the Tablet
+major compaction, the Compaction Coordinator attempts to notify the Tablet
 Server and inserts an external compaction final state marker into the metadata
 table.
 Below is an example of the final state marker: